pseale/ascii-birds/README.md

 Quickstart
 ----------

 This is a static HTML/CSS/JavaScript site I created to solve Daily Programmer #157.

+* To try it out NOW, visit http://ascii-birds.herokuapp.com/
-To try it out:
+* To try it out on your machine:

-* Download/clone/unpack the source
+  * Download/clone/unpack the source, then
-* To launch the game, either:
+  * launch the game:
     * (linux/Mac) run `./launch-ascii-birds.sh`
-  * launch `./site/index.html` in your browser.
-(Due to browser security, loading help will not work from a file:// URL.)
+    * launch `site/index.html` in your browser.
+(If ASCII Birds is launched from the filesystem, the "(?)
+HOW TO PLAY" link will not function.
+You can still view the help page manually.)
 * To run Jasmine specs,
-  * launch `./spec/javascripts/SpecRunner.html` in your browser.
+  * launch `spec/javascripts/SpecRunner.html` in your browser.
-* To run the capybara/RSpec specs (now broken),
+* To run jshint,
+  * install nodejs and jshint (QED--this exercise left for the reader).
-  * `bundle`
+  * `jshint site/javascripts/core`
-  * `bundle exec rspec`

 If you plan to inspect the project's source, please do me a solid and read the Notes, Goals, and most importantly, the "Things I could and probably should improve, but won't" section.